-CSAT can provide insight into where and when your company is at risk of losing customers and where lie opportunities to optimize experiences to keep customers satisfied.
-If used regularly, CSAT gives businesses a pulse for how your company is performing.
-Of course you need to look at and measure the entire journey, not solely flashpoints along the way.
-However, CSAT can help you realize where your processes are working and where you need to make changes.
+CSAT can provide insight into where and when your company is at risk of losing customers.
+In the same vein, it can uncover opportunities to optimize experiences.
+If used regularly, it gives businesses a pulse for how your company is performing and helps you understand your customer.
+Of course, you need to look at and measure the entire journey, not solely flashpoints along the way.
+It can help you realize where your processes are working and where you need to make changes.

 Think about this with customer service.
-In the last year, 78% of U.S. consumers have stopped doing business with at least 1 company or scrapped a planned purchase based on poor customer service – and 31% reported doing this multiple times.
-One instance of poor support can lead to immediate customer attrition.
-Understanding what makes people unsatisfied with customer support can identify where more training needs to be done, where there’s an opportunity to be proactive or where processes need to change.
+In the last year, 78% of U.S. consumers have stopped doing business with at least 1 company or scrapped a planned purchase based on poor customer service.
+Moreover, 31% reported doing this multiple times.
+That is to say, only one instance of poor support can lead to immediate customer attrition.
+And so, understanding what makes people unsatisfied with customer support can identify a few things.
+Firstly, where more training needs to be done.
+Secondly, where there’s an opportunity to be proactive.
+And lastly, where processes need to change.

-A person’s short-term happiness or unhappiness with your company following an interaction is indicative of future spend and lifetime value.
+In essence, a person’s short-term happiness or unhappiness with your company following their customer interaction is indicative of future spend and lifetime value.

 - Extremely Satisfied

 - Not Satisfied